Can You Tan Through Glass?

 Can you tan in the shade?

-It might not seem possible, as you are actually out of direct sunlight, but you can tan in the shade.
-Your skin does not need to be exposed to direct sunlight to tan, but there are secondary radiations bouncing off from the environment around you that can tan your skin.
+Your skin does not need to be exposed to direct sunlight to tan, but secondary radiations bouncing off the environment around you can also cause tanning.

 UV reflection from sand, snow, and water can all reach and darken the skin, so it is important to wear protection even if you are spending your day in the shade.